Site logo, www.grelf.net

 t (s)ISOImage extractProfileComments

 So we can now see fainter stars around Alpha Del.
-The same technique produces more spectacular results for nebulae of course.
+The same technique produces more spectacular results for nebulae of course (read on for an example).

 NB: